Yaswanthkumarreddyundela/Backend-api-project/Readme.md

-# Incident Management API
+# HumanChain AI Safety Incident Log API

-A simple RESTful API built with Flask for tracking and managing incidents.
-This API allows you to create, retrieve, and delete incident reports with different severity levels.
+A simple RESTful API built with Flask for logging and managing AI safety incidents.
+This API allows you to create, retrieve, and delete incident reports related to AI safety issues such as model bias, data breaches, and unethical AI decisions.

 ## Technology Stack